ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 {:note: .note}
 {:important: .important}

-# VMware vSphere on IBM Cloud overview
+# VMware vSphere overview
 {: #vs_vsphereclusteroverview}

-VMware vSphere on {{site.data.keyword.cloud}} is a streamlined and optimized ordering platform for VMware.
+VMware vSphere is a streamlined and optimized ordering platform for VMware.
 With this platform, you can build your own IBM-hosted VMware environment by customizing and ordering the VMware-compatible hardware based on your selected VMware components.

 The {{site.data.keyword.vmwaresolutions_short}} console filters the hardware automatically, based on the VMware components that you select.
 For example, when you create a new all-flash VMware vSAN cluster, only the hardware that is validated against the [VMware Compatibility Guide](https://www.vmware.com/resources/compatibility/search.php){:external} is presented.
 Also, a minimum of four ESXi servers is required.

-VMware vSphere on {{site.data.keyword.cloud_notm}} does not automate the installation, configuration, and bring-up of the optional VMware components.
+VMware vSphere does not automate the installation, configuration, and bring-up of the optional VMware components.
 The platform allows maximum of flexibility to design and build your hosted VMware environment while incorporating VMware-compatible hardware.

 Use this offering to create a new cluster of ESXi servers or scale out an existing cluster of ESXi servers in an {{site.data.keyword.CloudDataCent_notm}}.
 Depending on the VMware components that you select, you can start with just one ESXi server and then scale the cluster later as needed.

-## Technical specifications for VMware vSphere on IBM Cloud clusters
+## Technical specifications for VMware vSphere clusters
 {: #vs_vsphereclusteroverview-specs}

-Review the components of VMware vSphere on {{site.data.keyword.cloud_notm}}.
+Review the components of VMware vSphere.

 The availability and pricing of standardized hardware configurations might vary based on the {{site.data.keyword.CloudDataCent_notm}} that is selected for deployment.
 {:note}